GoogleCloudPlatform/gcsfuse/docs/dev_guide.md

 1. Declare the new param in [params.yaml](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/cfg/params.yaml#L4).
     Refer to the documentation at the top of the file for guidance.
-1. Run `make build` to generate the required code.
+1. Run `make build` from the project root to generate the required code.
 1. Add validations on the param value in [validate.go](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/cfg/validate.go)
 1. If there is any requirement to tweak the value of this param based on other